 In other words, every streaming string transducer can be recognised by a deterministic two-way automaton with preprocessing by a rational function, and likewise in the opposite direction.
-Rational functions are easily seen to be closed under composition, using a straightforward product construction, see Exercise 131.
-Combining the inclusions from Lemmas 13.4 and 13.5, and using closure of rational functions under composition, we get transducers, this will be done in Lemma 13.7, which is the most challenging construction in this chapter.
-Combining these results, we get
+Rational functions are easily seen to be closed under composition, using a straightforward product construction, see Exercise 134.
+Combining the inclusions from Lemmas 14.4 and 14.5, and using closure of rational functions under composition, we get

-$$SST \circ Rat = 2Det \circ Rat. \tag{13.2}$$
+$$SST \circ Rat = 2Det \circ Rat.$$ (14.2)

-To finish the proof of Theorem 13.3, it suffices to show that both streaming string transducers and deterministic two-way transducers are closed under preprocessing with rational functions.
-For deterministic two-way transducers, this was shown in Theorem 12.4 from Chapter 12.
-For streaming string which completes the proof of Theorem 13.3.
-It remains to prove Lemmas 13.4, 13.5 and 13.7.
+To finish the proof of Theorem 14.3, it suffices to show that both streaming string transducers and deterministic two-way transducers are closed under preprocessing with rational functions.
+For deterministic two-way transducers, this was shown in Theorem 13.4 from Chapter 13.
+For streaming string transducers, this will be done in Lemma 14.7, which is the most challenging construction in this chapter.
+Combining these results, we get which completes the proof of Theorem 14.3.
+It remains to prove Lemmas 14.4, 14.5 and 14.7.